LeusExMachina/Statistics-blog/homework7/researches7.md

   };
 </script>

-# Research 15 - Labesgue-Stieltjes integration
+# Research 15 - Lebesgue-Stieltjes integration

-In order to define the Lebesgue-Stieltjes integration, we first need to define the Lebesgue integration, of which the Lebesgue-Stieltjs one is a generalization.
+In order to define the Lebesgue-Stieltjes integration, we first need to define the Lebesgue integration, of which the Lebesgue-Stieltjes one is a generalization.
 To do that, we start from a generic definition of integral.

 ## Lebesgue integration